joshcirre/fission/README.md

 ## Installation

 This project includes a custom installation script that streamlines the setup process.
-Here's what the `install.sh` script does in a nutshell:
+Here's what the script does in a nutshell:

-- Installs required Composer packages
-- Runs custom `fission:install` Artisan command
 - Sets up environment (.env file)
 - Activates Flux Pro (skipped if auth file found)
 - Installs NPM dependencies
 - Generates application key
 - Offers to run database migrations
 - Configures project name and URL
-- Offers to remove installation files
+- Removes installation files
 - Provides instructions to start local development server

 To install, simply run:

-`bash install.sh`
+`composer create-project joshcirre/fission my-app`

 ## License